skaman82/u360gts-ctrl/build_notes_u360.md

 6) recommended features:

   - enable Tilt easing for soft start/stop
-  - enable EPS to allow the tacker to *lead* the aircraft while moving
+  - enable EPS to allow the tacker to *lead* the aircraft while moving (only usefull if telemetry update rate is very low)
-  - todo: explain and recommend a mode + settings here #FIXME
-  - enable auto-update-home position #FIXME: correct option name here
+  - decide how the tracke will get its home position:
+  You can set it manually with the push of the button when the aircraft has a GPS lock and is right in front of the tracker (default setting).
+The tracker will capture the position of the aircraft as its hime position.
+You can also let the tracker do this automatically if you select (Set Home: Auto, from telemetry) and set the "Minimum number of satellites" (8 is okay).

-7) validate magnetometer / compass:
+** 7) CRITICAL for operation: validate magnetometer/compass: **

+ - mount the tracker on a tripod, far away from everything that could cause magnetic interference and mout everything on it that will be mounted later while flying
  - connect the tracker to the configurator
- - ensure the head is pointing north
+ - ensure the head is pointing north while connected to configurator
  - align the body of the tracker to the head
- - now enter 90/180/270 degree on the slider for PAN servo
+ - now enter 90/180/270 degree on the right side of the slider for PAN servo
  - validate if the outside walls align in each position
-  - if they do: lucky man
+  - if they do: lucky man, you good to go
-  - if they dont: calibrate mag, realign/improve mag position and/or add 10K pullup resistors between SDA and 5V, SCL and 5V
+  - if they dont: calibrate mag, realign/improve mag position and/or add 10K pullup resistors between SDA and 5V, SCL and 5V, elevate the mag on a larger tower (three sizes on thingiverse) until the outside walls align at 0/90/180/270 deg.

 ## Operation when flying